-- Unrestricted General Funds General funds are unrestricted funds that are available for use at the discretion of the Diocese in furtherance of the general objectives of the charity and which have not been designated for other purposes. - Unrestricted Tangible Fixed Assets The Diocese holds fixed assets which have been acquired for the furtherance of the activities of the Diocese and cannot therefore be realised without undermining the ongoing work of the Diocese. - Unrestricted Designated Funds Designated funds are unrestricted funds held for a number of specific purposes.
+- Unrestricted General Funds

+- General funds are unrestricted funds that are available for use at the discretion of the Diocese in furtherance of the general objectives of the charity and which have not been designated for other purposes.

+- Unrestricted Tangible Fixed Assets

+The Disease holds fixed assets which

+The Diocese holds fixed assets which have been acquired for the furtherance of the activities of the Diocese and cannot therefore be realised without undermining the ongoing work of the Diocese.

+Unrestricted - Designated Funds

+Designated funds are unrestricted funds held for a number of specific purposes.
 These funds also incorporate the specific funds set aside in support of sick or retired priests, now and into the future.
 The costs of raising and administering these funds are charged against the specific fund.